JaraLowell/OgarServ/README.md

 ## Ogar
 Copy of Ogar that I heavily modified, and will continue to update.
 The [OgarProject](https://ogarproject.com) owns Ogar, and I do not claim it as mine!
 Original Ogar found [here](https://github.com/OgarProject/Ogar)

+## JXcore
+Swiching fomr node to JXcore, JXcore is faster, multitreaths and bether memory managment for long hour running prodjects.
+Please see [this link](https://github.com/jxcore/jxcore)

 ## What is Done
 * Clean up the code
 * Make two version Ogar and Agar, Agar is agar.io client compatible, while ogar is for those that use an older protocol. eventually i hope we can remove support for older protocols when people with web clients know how to edit there java source.
 But that later.